stulli103/gagnathon2020/README.md

     ```

-Here is an example of how one of those files work
+Here is an example of how one of those files could look like with all of the settings above
 ```
 ###Path -- Required
     orkustofnun/os_vatnsafl.csv